 LAFC IN 2020

-The 2020 MLS season seemed to pick up in March almost exactly where LAFC had left off after a record-breaking 2019.
-Reigning Golden Boot winner Carlos Vela scored goals in the Club’s first two matches against Inter Miami and the Philadelphia Union.
-The Club advanced past Liga MX’s Club Leon in the first round of the CONCACAF Champion League, on a wild 3-0 win in the second leg of the series, coming back from a two-goal deficit to mark a historic statement win over one of the top teams in Mexico.
+LAFC's 2020 MLS season picked up where the club had left off at the close of its record-breaking 2019.
+Reigning MLS MVP and Golden Boot winner Carlos Vela scored goals in the club’s first two matches of 2020, against Inter Miami and the Philadelphia Union.
+The Black & Gold advanced past Liga MX’s Club León in the first round of the Concacaf Champions League with a wild 3-0 win in the second leg of the series in which LAFC came back from a two-goal deficit against one of the top teams in Mexico.

-The stage was set to continue another exciting season and run through international play, but the COVID-19 global pandemic shut down the sports world on March 12.
-The MLS season was officially suspended as the league and sports world reeled from the inability to host live events, and it looked like LAFC’s history making could be over after a total of just four games.
+The stage was set to continue an exciting run through international play, but the COVID-19 global pandemic shut down the sports world on March 12.
+The MLS season was officially suspended, and it looked like LAFC’s entire 2020 campaign might be over after just four games.

-Unable to take the pitch, the Club immersed itself in the community, launching numerous efforts to help Los Angeles navigate the new normal.
-LAFC launched the Black and Gold Community Relief Fund, an effort to raise critical dollars earmarked to support its community that has been most impacted by the COVID-19 pandemic, hosted food giveaways, blood drives with the American Red Cross and worked hand in hand with the L.A.
+Unable to take the pitch, the club immersed itself in the community, launching numerous efforts to help Los Angeles navigate the new normal.
+LAFC launched the Black & Gold Community Relief Fund, an effort to raise critical dollars earmarked to support those most impacted by pandemic.
+The club also hosted food giveaways, blood drives with the American Red Cross, and worked with the L.A.
 Mayor’s office to help distribute critical COVID-19 safety information.

-On July 8, 2020, LAFC signed its first ever former Academy players to Homegrown First Team contracts, realizing Thorrington’s original vision of what the Club’s youth program could be - “the backbone” of the Club.
-As planned, the young players Tony Leone (16-years-old), Christian Torres (16-years-old) and Erik Dueñas (15-years-old) immediately stepped into their first team roles with seamless efficiency.
+On July 8, 2020, LAFC signed its own Academy players to Homegrown First Team contracts for the first time, realizing GM John Thorrington’s original vision of what the club’s youth program could be: “the backbone” of the club.
+As planned, the young players Tony Leone (16), Christian Torres (16), and Erik Dueñas (15) stepped efficiently into their first-team roles.

-After several months of planning, MLS returned with the MLS Is Back Tournament in a “bubble” like setting in Orlando in mid-July.
-The Black & Gold were sent home by Orlando City SC in the Quarterfinals of the MLS is Back tournament by way of penalties, but not before picking up five regular season points in the group stage with ties against Houston and Portland and a win over the Galaxy.
-Without Carlos Vela missing the tournament to remain in Los Angeles with his pregnant wife, Diego Rossi took a sudden star turn, breaking out and earning the Golden Boot for the MLS Is Back tournament, a place on the Best XI and the Best Young Player award.
+After several months of planning, MLS returned to the field in mid-July with the MLS Is Back Tournament in a “bubble” setting in Orlando.
+The Black & Gold was eliminated by Orlando City SC in the Quarterfinals of the tournament, but not before picking up five regular-season points in the group stage with ties against Houston and Portland and a win over the Galaxy.
+Without Carlos Vela, who missed the tournament to remain in Los Angeles with his pregnant wife, Diego Rossi broke out and earned the MLS Is Back Golden Boot as well as the Best Young Player award and a place on the competition's Best XI squad.

-As the season continued in empty venues across the country without fans, LAFC was faced with the toughest on-field adversity it had faced in its three-year history.
-Vela was lost for nearly 10 weeks with a knee injury suffered against the Galaxy on Aug.
-22, and the Black & Gold were forced to play major parts of the season without Eduard Atuesta, Tristan Blackmon and Mark-Anthony Kaye due to injury, and by mid-September, had already surpassed its loss total (4) from the year before.
+As the MLS regular season continued in empty venues across the country, LAFC was faced with the toughest on-field adversity it had faced in its three-year history.
+Vela was lost for nearly 10 weeks with a knee injury, and the Black & Gold was forced to play parts of the season without injured starters Eduard Atuesta, Tristan Blackmon and Mark-Anthony Kaye.
+By mid-September, the club had already surpassed its loss total (four) from the year before.

-There were still major bright spots for the young Club, though.
-On October 14, 16-year-old Christian Torres become the first-ever former Academy product to start an MLS match, becoming the youngest MLS player to earn a start on the season.
-That same day, 15-year-old Erik Dueñas, the second of the three Academy signings, entered the match in the 71st minute and at 15 years, 362 days became the third youngest player to appear in an MLS match in league history, behind only Freddy Adu and Alphonso Davies.
-Eleven games after his first appearance on August 30th, Torres became the first-ever Academy product to score an MLS goal, an equalizer against the Portland Timbers late in stoppage time, netting more history for the youth movement of the Club.
+There were bright spots for the young club, though.
+In October, 16-year-old Christian Torres became the first-ever LAFC Academy product to start an MLS match, and became the youngest MLS player to earn a start that season.
+That same day, 15-year-old Erik Dueñas, another academy signing, entered the match in the 71st minute and at 15 years, 362 days old became the third-youngest player to appear in an MLS match in league history, behind only Freddy Adu and Alphonso Davies.
+Eleven games after his first appearance on August 30, Torres became the first-ever LAFC Academy product to score an MLS goal, an equalizer against the Portland Timbers in stoppage time.

-The Black and Gold entered the MLS Cup Playoff fold as a seven seed, facing the Seattle Sounders in Round one, but starters Diego Rossi, Brian Rodriguez, José Cifuentes and Diego Palacios had to miss the match due to contracting COVID-19 with their respective national teams.
-LAFC fell to the Western Conference rival 3-1, but still had the chance to earn further hardware with the restart of CONCACAF Champions League.
+The Black and Gold entered the MLS Cup Playoffs as the seventh seed, facing the Seattle Sounders in Round One.
+Starters Diego Rossi, Brian Rodriguez, José Cifuentes and Diego Palacios had to miss the match due to COVID-19, and LAFC fell to the Sounders 3-1.
+A chance to earn more hardware still remained with the restart of Concacaf Champions League.

-The Club began the CCL Quarterfinals by defeating Liga MX powerhouse Cruz Azul 2-1.
-In the semifinal against Liga MX giant Club América, LAFC went down early in the first half against the run of play.
-Later in the half, Eduard Atuesta and América goalkeeper Guillermo Ochoa found themselves in a scuffle that left Atuesta with a red card and LAFC a man down going into the half.
-It was looking dire until a scintillating Carlos Vela put on a show to open the second half, scoring two goals in the first two minutes.
-Then Latif Blessing fired in a stoppage time goal to put the game out of reach 3-1.
+The Black & Gold began the CCL Quarterfinals by defeating Liga MX powerhouse Cruz Azul 2-1.
+In the semifinal against Liga MX giant Club América, LAFC went down early in the first half against the run of play, then Atuesta was shown a controversial red card that put LAFC a man down going into the half.
+Carlos Vela took over from there, scoring two goals in the first two minutes of the second half before Latif Blessing fired in a stoppage-time goal to put the secure the 3-1 win.

-And just like that, after a stirring performance that grabbed the world’s attention with some marquee victories over Mexican giants Club León, Cruz Azul and Club América, LAFC’s unbelievable 2020 season is finally concluded.
+And just like that, after a stirring performance that rewrote history and grabbed the world’s attention with marquee victories over Mexican giants Club León, Cruz Azul and Club América, LAFC’s 2020 season concluded with a reaffirmed commitment to climbing the game's highest mountains.

 2020 ACCOMPLISHMENTS

-- Youngest-ever MLS Golden Boot Winner (Diego Rossi - 22 years old)
+- Youngest-ever MLS Golden Boot Winner (Rossi - 22 years old)

 - 2020 Golden Boot: Diego Rossi